 The simple essence of Yellowstone is captured in its many hot springs, geysers, steam vents, and mud pots.
-While you will find these steaming features throughout the park, the geyser basins have concentrations of them and are well worth a walk around their boardwalks is well worth the effort as each geyser basin and each feature in them is unique.
-Along the Firehole River alone, are enough geothermal wonders to capture your attention for at least a week!
+While these steaming features are found throughout the park, geyser basins have concentrations of them.
+Certainly, a walk around their boardwalks is well worth the effort as each geyser basin and each feature in them is unique.
+Along the Firehole River alone, there are enough geothermal wonders to capture your attention for at least a week!

-- Biscuit Basin - Named for biscuit-like geyser deposits that have since been shaken loose by the 1959 Hebgen Lake Earthquake, this basin includes several smaller geysers and beautiful pools.
+Named for biscuit-like geyser deposits that have since been shaken loose by the 1959 Hebgen Lake Earthquake, this basin includes several smaller geysers and beautiful pools.
 Peer into the deep blue waters of Sapphire Pool and watch for Jewel Geyser as it plays frequently in most years.

-- Midway Geyser Basin - With the largest hot spring in the park, Grand Prismatic Spring, this basin is very popular in the summer months.
+Because the largest hot spring in the park, Grand Prismatic Spring, is here, this basin is very popular in the summer months.
 You can also peer into Excelsior Geyser's crater and wonder at the large volume of hot water it discharges into the Firehole River.
 We recommend visiting early or late in the day.

-- Lower Geyser Basin - The well-known Fountain Paint Pots are here along with several large geysers and many smaller ones.
+The well-known Fountain Paint Pots trail is located here.
+Along that trail, Clepsydra Geyser erupts almost continuously.
 Take a side trip down Firehole Lake Drive to see if you can catch Great Fountain or White Dome Geysers.

-If you are looking for a longer walk and an other-worldly experience, Norris Geyser Basin is for you.
+If you are looking for a longer walk and an other-worldly experience, this is your basin.
 Norris's Back Basin is home to the tallest, active geyser in the world - Steamboat Geyser!
 The Porcelain Basin is full of colorful springs and a few unpredictable geysers as well.
-Norris is the hottest, most active basin in the park - perhaps because it sits atop three different fault lines!
+Norris is the hottest, most active basin in the park - perhaps because it sits atop three fault lines!

-For a gorgeous view of Yellowstone Lake, stop and walk around at West Thumb Geyser Basin.
+For a gorgeous view of Yellowstone Lake, stop and walk around at West Thumb.
 You can peer into the depths of Abyss Pool and Black Pool, watch the lake water splash around Fishing Cone, and even see some mud pots in this basin.
 Do watch out for elk and bison as they are frequent visitors to this basin.

-Flowing up through limestone, the terraced springs at Mammoth Hot Springs are different from features found in the geyser basins.
-You won't find any geysers here but this colorful hillside is well worth the walk.
+Flowing up through limestone, the terraced springs at Mammoth are different from features found in the geyser basins.
+You won't find any geysers here.
+However, this colorful hillside is well worth the walk.
 You can also drive the Upper Terrace Drive for a less strenuous view of similar features.